-Labyrinth’s Archivist Research (Book Secrets)
+Labyrinth’s Archivist (Book Secrets) - Ful and Food

 I wanted the world in the Labyrinth’s Archivist to mirror parts of Middle Eastern culture.
 I wanted it to have the sounds and smells that are almost but not quite the same as a souq in Egypt, Syria, or Yemen.
 One of the most powerful identifiers of any culture or community is its food.